The Time is Now mass lobby pushes for evidence-based policies and laws. A group of Grantham Scholars tell us why they they went.

 People must adjust their core values to care about the environment.
 This is especially true of businesses.
 Some do – I have seen encouraging conversations among business executives involved in the rubber sustainability platform.

 Marta: My project examines biochar.
-Biochar use is inspired by nature and could provide solutions we desperately need right now.
+Biochar use is inspired by nature and could provide solutions we desperately need.
 For instance, when biochar is combined with bioenergy production there are dual advantages: carbon sequestration and reduction of greenhouse gasses.
 Biochar use is already going on in a few cities in Sweden, it can work!

 But I worry that when working with businesses – as you need to put biochar systems in place – I would have to fight with the business system.
 So while I have hope, because solutions exist, and new ones can be developed, I also despair about ever being able to put them into proper practice.